regnerjr/DismissKeyboardByScrolling/Readme.md

 # Prevent First Responder Orphans

 I recently had an interesting bug report / feature request.
-When editing the title to a trip you can can easily scroll away from it and forget what the keyboard is representing.
+When editing an item in a table view with multiple editable items you can can easily scroll away from it and forget what the keyboard is editing.

-Our App's main view is a table view, where some of the cells are editable, and others are just static content (a day note vs. a day Heading)

 A good solution to this issue is to end editing when the thing you are currently editing (the first responder) goes off screen.
 You could keep a reference to the currently editing cell, then resign first responder when that cell goes off screen, but this feels like managing state.

-OK but we do want to end the cell editing when it goes off screen, but we don't want to have to keep track of which cell is editing.
+We want to end the cell editing when it goes off screen, but we don't want to have to keep track of which cell is editing.
 We know the editing cell is currently the first responder, so how do we get a reference to the first responder?
 Through some magic, that's how.

 ## Finding The First Responder

 `UIApplication` has a function for sending "Target -> Action" messages.
 We are going to use that.
-Checking the docs for `UIApplication.sendAction(_:to:from:forEvent)` shows that if the target is `nil` this action is delivered to the `firstResponder`.
+[Checking the docs](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplication_Class/index.html#//apple_ref/occ/instm/UIApplication/sendAction:to:from:forEvent:) for `UIApplication.sendAction(_:to:from:forEvent)` shows that if the target is `nil` this action is delivered to the `firstResponder`.

 So we will send the first responder a message: